About us – well, it’s actually about the bears!

 Please pass the word…..

-The bears depend on word of mouth to find new homes so please let your friends and family know about us.
+The bears depend on word of mouth to find new homes so please let your friends and family know about these environmentally friendly little bears.

 Welcoming your new bear…..

 All bears raised by the Knitted Bear Company will be well trained before leaving home and tucked up in their gift boxes, with a snack prepared for their journey.
 Of course the bears always insist on traveling by Royal Mail Special Delivery, a guaranteed next day service within the UK and International Tracked and Signed for bears traveling worldwide.
 Each bear comes with a signed certificate of authenticity containing their details and care instructions.

 The bears are all photographed by myself on location in West Sussex.